Shroud of Turin: Religious views

 Artistic depiction of the Shroud of Turin, incorporated into a scene of the Descent from the Cross, by painter Giulio Clovio, c.
 1540.
 Clovio shows Jesus's right hand crossed over the left, which is not consistent with the image on the Shroud.

+A replica of the Shroud of Turin is displayed on Good Friday at Engelbrekt Evangelical-Lutheran Church.

 The Gospels of Matthew, Mark and Luke state that Joseph of Arimathea wrapped the body of Jesus in a "linen cloth" or "linen shroud" or just in "linen" (Note: Translations into English differ in the choice of words used.)
 (Greek: sindon) and placed it in a new tomb.
 The Gospel of John says that the body was wrapped in linen cloths (Greek: othonia), with a significant quantity of myrrh and aloes.

 The Gospel of John states that after the Resurrection of Jesus, "Simon Peter came, following him, and went into the tomb.
 He saw the linen wrappings lying there, and the cloth that had been on Jesus's head, not lying with the linen wrappings but rolled up in a place by itself."
 The Gospel of Luke states: "But Peter got up and ran to the tomb; stooping and looking in, he saw the linen cloths by themselves; then he went home, amazed at what had happened."

 In 1543, John Calvin, in his book Treatise on Relics, explained why the Shroud cannot be genuine:

 In all the places where they pretend to have the graveclothes, they show a large piece of linen by which the whole body, including the head, was covered, and, accordingly, the figure exhibited is that of an entire body.
-But the Evangelist John relates that Christ was buried, "as is the manner of the Jews to bury."
+But the Evangelist John relates that Christ was buried, "as is the manner of the Jews to bury".
 What that manner was may be learned, not only from the Jews, by whom it is still observed, but also from their books, which explain what the ancient practice was.
 It was this: The body was wrapped up by itself as far as the shoulders, and then the head by itself was bound round with a napkin, tied by the four corners, into a knot.
 And this is expressed by the Evangelist, when he says that Peter saw the linen clothes in which the body had been wrapped lying in one place, and the napkin which had been wrapped about the head lying in another.
 The term napkin may mean either a handkerchief employed to wipe the face, or it may mean a shawl, but never means a large piece of linen in which the whole body may be wrapped.
 I have, however, used the term in the sense which they improperly give to it.
 On the whole, either the Evangelist John must have given a false account, or every one of them must be convicted of falsehood, thus making it manifest that they have too impudently imposed on the unlearned.